-The rise of Airbnb has seen normal people turning their homes and other properties into successful businesses with huge profits.
-But even if you don’t own any property, it can be easier than you think to get in on this game!
+The rise of Airbnb has seen regular people turning their homes and other properties into short-term rentals and creating successful businesses with huge profits.
+But even if you don’t own any property, getting in on this game can be easier than you think!
 In this article, I’ll answer the burning question; how to make money on Airbnb without owning any property?

-With a few of years of Airbnb hosting experience, I’m excited to share some of my insights with you!
-During my time as a host, I’ve learned various different ways to make money on Airbnb by being part of various online host communities and working directly with companies that help me to run my Airbnb.
-Now, let’s get right into it and cover a few direct and indirect ways of making money on Airbnb without owning any property.
+With 5+ years of Airbnb hosting experience, I’m excited to share some of my insights with you!
+During my time as a host, I’ve learned various ways to make money on Airbnb by being part of various online host communities and working directly with companies that help me run my Airbnb.
+Now, let’s get right into it and cover a few direct and indirect options that are the best ways to start an Airbnb business without owning any property.

 5 ways to make money on Airbnb without your own property